-It was a hot and sticky day Philadelphia, Pennsylvania when they gathered.
+It was a hot, sticky, humid day Philadelphia, Pennsylvania when they gathered.
 They were dressed for work, in an early version of a suit and tie.
 The building they occupied contained no central air and the stench indicated that many could have used a bath, however there were much weightier matters on their minds than the heat, the stench, or their clothes.
-The men were gathered together for a vote, a vote which could change the future forever, a vote which could have a devastating and deadly outcome.
+The men were gathered together for a vote, a vote which could change the future forever, a vote which could have a devastating and deadly outcome, a vote that would endanger their very lives, and many others.
 They were the members of the Second Continental Congress and the vote was for independence against Great Britain.
 By that vote, and later, the signing the Declaration of Independence, the men were also authorizing their own death warrants, should the bid for American Independence fail.

 Today, these men are remembered as brave and ambitious men, who had an integral part in making the United States of America a nation free from tyranny and oppressive rule.
 We remember these men every July 4.
-We celebrate with cookouts, fireworks, and swimming.
+We celebrate with cookouts, fireworks, swimming, friends, and family.
 What could be better?

 On that hot and sticky day in Philadelphia, those men gathered to overthrow the oppressive rule that was suffocating them, kicking off the American Revolutionary War.
 It was not the first revolutionary war, nor would it be the last.
 Yet no matter how many wars for independence are raged, we will continue to live in a world of oppression: the oppression of sin.
 Since sin entered this world, we are slaves to it.
 By ourselves, we can never win the war against sin.
 However, it is a war we do not have to fight, because it has already been decided.